- Reading Time = 2 minutes

 “What are your thoughts on tubular skylights?
 You’ve written about them before, but I wonder if you still like them.
 Some people I’ve heard complain about condensation forming inside during winter, and others say tubular skylights reduce roof insulation.”

-You can learn more about the installation process I followed by clicking the article here.
+Click here to learn more about the installation process I followed.

 I hope you found this article and video useful.
 Please consider helping me cover the cost of producing and publishing this kind of comment.
 Contributions from people like who help keep this website going.
 Thank you very much.
 Click on the “buy me a coffee” button below and you’ll find a safe, fast and simple way to contribute.